sagarsrc/sagarsarkale.com/blog/content/blog/llms/position-encoding.md

 One can observe similar patterns in both $fig\ 5.1$ and $fig\ 5.2$:

-1. There is higher variation in the range of `[-1, 1]` seen in the initial dimensions of a positional vector
+1. There is a higher variation in the range of `[-1, 1]` seen in the initial dimensions of a positional vector
-2. Whereas as we go towards later dimensions of positional vector this oscillation ranges between `[0, 1]`
+2. Whereas as we go towards later dimensions of the positional vector this oscillation ranges between `[0, 1]`

 # Usage

-Let's revisit older diagram we began with.
-In the above steps we saw how each position $pos$ can be represented in a unique manner.
+Let's revisit the older diagram we began with.
+In the above steps, we saw how each position $pos$ can be represented uniquely.
 Now we have the "orange" vector which has positional information in it.

 {{< figure src="/pos-enc/003-pos-and-i-desc.png" height="250">}}
 {{< figure src="/pos-enc/002-pos-enc-add.png" height="250">}}